Maryland State Highway Administration – Environmental Programs Division

 CRI coordinated with SHA, the Box Turtle Advisory Group and the Design Build contractors to devise and implement a plan for removing box turtles from the alignment before construction.
 Turtles, within the limits of disturbance, were relocated to M-NCPPC approved off-site locations.
 A final report was prepared documenting the numbers of box turtles relocated (totaling over 900) from each contract segment, outlining best practices used in the conservation of box turtles during construction.

 CRI managed the design and construction of 52 ES/CM projects including providing design review and environmental construction inspection.
-CRI is conducting pre- and post-construction biological sampling up and downstream of the ICC at 20 stream crossings to assess water quality before and after construction.
+CRI conducted pre-construction biological sampling up and downstream of the ICC at 20 stream crossings to assess water quality before and after construction.
 Biological sampling is also being conducted at 21 of the ES/CM sites before and after construction to measure overall success of the projects in improving water quality and aquatic conditions.
 The results of monitoring were compiled into technical reports detailing methodologies and results.
 CRI continues to conduct post-construction biological monitoring at selected sites as part of the various post-construction monitoring teams.